Upturn Seeks a Research Associate

-We drive policy changes by combining rigorous research with deliberate advocacy.
+We drive policy change by combining rigorous research with deliberate advocacy.
 Our approach to technology and justice is informed by a broad range of perspectives and experiences, including computer science, social science, law, and policy.
 We strive to ground our work in community and lived experiences.

-We partner with a strong and growing network of local and national advocates, litigators, organizers, academics, and policymakers to ensure that our work together is grounded, collaborative, and actionable.
+We partner with a strong and growing network of local and national advocates, litigators, organizers, academics, and policymakers to ensure that our work is grounded, collaborative, and actionable.

 Some of our recent work includes:

-- Pressuring Facebook to address discrimination in online ads for housing, credit, and employment;
+- Pressuring Facebook to address discrimination in online ads for housing, credit, and employment; and

 About the Position

 This position is ideal for someone who is excited about sharp, interdisciplinary research on a range of topics related to technology, policy, and justice.
-You will: